 - Miami International Airport (MIA) 207 miles (333 km), 3 hours 45 minutes

-If you live in the Northeastern or Mid-Atlantic USA or eastern Canada, consider taking the Auto Train from Lorton, Virginia (near Washington DC) to Sanford, Florida (north of Orlando; map).
+If you live in the Northeastern or Mid-Atlantic USA or eastern Canada, consider taking the Amtrak Auto Train from Lorton, Virginia (near Washington DC) to Sanford, Florida (north of Orlando; map).
 Instead of driving this 825 miles (1328 km), relax in comfort on the overnight train.
+You and your vehicle will arrive refreshed the following morning.
 More…

 Cars can be rented/hired at any of the airports mentioned above (Sarasota/SRQ is easiest) and also at a few locations in Venice.